 It's not unusual for medical device sales reps to get training in the operating room.
 There’s nothing like experiencing your product in action to really understand it and what else your client needs when using it.

-If you are able to regularly visit an operating room or are invited to work in a medical environment, be respectful and prioritize ways to build trust.
+If you can regularly visit an operating room or are invited to work in a medical environment, be respectful and prioritize ways to build trust.
 For instance, be aware of the requirements in maintaining a sterile environment and plan ahead to ask regarding how you can be as prepared as possible.

-Many surgeons are interested in building good relationships with their medical sales reps because they rely on them to make sure the devices and products they need to care for their patients are within reach.
-So prioritizing these relationships should be your first priority.
+Many surgeons are interested in building good relationships with their medical sales reps because they rely on them to ensure the devices and products they need to care for their patients are within reach.
+So prioritizing these relationships should be your priority.
 And doing so will help you score referrals.